tingwei628/pgo/sysspeak/README.md

-Speak out the system information `e.g. Current UTC time, CPU usage, Available RAM` in macOS
+Speak out the system information in macOS

 - Usage